- Learning and Development

 1. Ensure consistent front-line training with on-demand content

 On-demand and hybrid learning enables employees to easily digest training anytime, anywhere.
-A great example of on-demand content is video usage, which allows you to meet employees where they are – both in how they learn as well as how they access training information.
+A great example of on-demand content is video usage, which allows you to meet employees where they are—both in how they learn and how they access training information.

 2. Humanize instruction to build culture and rapport